Beliefs

 Who is Heeling Muskoka?

-I graduated from the Georgian College Social Service Worker (SSW) Program in 2019.
+I graduated from the Georgian College Social Service Worker (SSW) Program in 2019 with honours.

 While obtaining my SSW education, I had my second college field placement under Dr. Adam Stibbards and Dr. Howard Bloom on their therapeutic animal research team.
 I was a part of the Sweet Charity team creating educational videos to streamline therapeutic dog training and directly implement therapy dogs into public schools.